loopandlearn/news/docs/edition/2024-01-02.md

 ## Alert for *iAPS* Users

 Warning - a logic error was accidentally introduced in version 2.2.7 of the *iAPS* app.

+Please rebuild as soon as possible if you are running versions 2.2.7 to  2.3.0 of the *iAPS* app.

+How do I know if I need to rebuild?

+* Look at the settings in the *iAPS* app to see the version you have built: if it says 2.3.1, or higher, you have the fix

+* This fix was added to `main` on 30 December 2023, so if you did a sync to `main` or a fresh download after that date, you have the fix

+* The bug was introduced to `main` on 22 November 2023

+???- question "Do you want to know more?
+Click to open"
+    This logic error came in at the same time as the option to completely silence your pod.

+    This error can cause the user to loose a pod unnecessarily when pairing if

+    * the user hits cancel before priming has completed or
-This is the version that provides you an option to completely silence your pod.
-This error can cause a problem with pairing if something causes the app to quit and then resume before the pairing and priming has completed.
+    * something causes the app to quit and then resume before the pairing/priming completes

     The logic error was found and fixed in the `dev` branch almost immediately.
-It has been added to the `main` branch, version 2.3.1.
+It has been added to the `main` branch, version 2.3.1 on 30 December 2023.

-Please rebuild as soon as possible if you are running versions 2.2.7 to  2.3.0 of the *iAPS* app.

 ## Helpful Links